-Have you ever wondered why your cat prefers to drink his water from dirty puddles, rather than that lovely dish with 'Tiddles' painted on?
+Have you ever wondered why do cats prefer drinking from puddles? rather than that lovely dish with ‘Tiddles’ painted on?
 Apart from cat contrariness there are logical reasons why each feline has his own preference.
 Logical to a cat, that is.
-Here we explain what could be going on in your cat's mind.
+Here we explain what could be going on in your cat’s mind.

 Do you ever catch your cat drinking from the kitchen sink?
 Some cats prefer to drink from a running tap; this water looks and sounds fresh, much like a stream in the natural world.
 The same appeal applies to toilet water however, the cleaning products and air fresheners we use make this dangerous for your cat, so it’s best to keep that lid closed!
 A safer alternative and potentially more hygienic than constantly finding the cat in the sink, could be the special pet fountains that you can now buy; they aerate the water and provide a constant fresh and appealing flow for your cat to lap.

 Why do cats prefer drinking from puddles?

 Perversely, other cats won’t go near the fresh stuff.
 Tap water contains many chemicals, from chlorine to traces of detergent left over from the washing up.
 Because cats have very sensitive noses they can detect these, therefore you may find Mr Cuddles, and his newly washed coat, quenching his thirst from water that has fallen directly fallen from above in the form of a puddle.
 A bowl of water that has been sitting around for a few days may also be more appealing, because this allows the chemicals and their smell to disperse.
 The fact that it’s likely to be warmer than fresh cold tap water may also play a part.